smart-data-models/dataModel.S4BLDG/ElectricMotor/doc/spec_JA.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     lockedRotorCurrent:
-      description: Property.
-Input current when a motor armature is energized but not rotating.
-Usually measured in Ampere (A).
+      description: Input current when a motor armature is energized but not rotating.
+Usually measured in Ampere (A)
       type: number
       x-ngsi:
         type: Property
     motorEnclosureType:
-      description: Property.
-A list of the available types of motor enclosure from which that required may be selected.
+      description: A list of the available types of motor enclosure from which that required may be selected
       type: string
       x-ngsi:
         type: Property
     name:
-      description: The name of this item.
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
       description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *electricmotor_-_properties_-_iscontainedinbuildingspace_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: Property.
-Unique identifier of the entity
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     powerOutputMax:
-      description: 'Property.
-The maximum output power rating of the engine.
-Usually measured in Watts (W, J/s).'
+      description: 'The maximum output power rating of the engine.
+Usually measured in Watts (W, J/s)'
       type: number
       x-ngsi:
         type: Property